ArachnaDude/inclusive-manc-fe/README.md

 Built using React.js, and styled with the React-Bootstrap UI kit.
 It uses the React-leaflet framework to display and interact with mapping technology.

-There is a back-end API version of this app, which it connects to and interacts with the database, available at: https://accessapp-be.herokuapp.com/api/
+There is a back-end API version of this app, which it connects to and interacts with the database, available at: https://inclusive-manc-be.onrender.com/api/

+**NB: Render, the service that hosts the back-end spins down resources after a certain period of inactivity.
+On first visit, please allow some time for Render to re-provision resources to the back-end.**

 # How to run this project locally